-You create an Expansion Region as one variant of a Region (the other is an Interruptible Activity Region).
-When you drag a 'Region' icon from the Toolbox (on the UML Activity page, for example) a prompt displays for you to select the radio button for the variant you require, and to specify the concurrency of the Expansion Region's multiple executions (parallel, iterative or stream).
+You create an Expansion Region as one variant of a Region (the other is an Interruptible Activity Region) using the Activity pages of the Diagram Toolbox.
+You are prompted to specify the concurrency of the Expansion Region's multiple executions (parallel, iterative or stream).
 Parallel reflects that the elements in the incoming collections can be processed at the same time or overlapping, whereas an iterative concurrency mode specifies that execution must occur sequentially.
 A stream mode Expansion Region indicates that the input and output come in and exit as streams, and that the Expansion Region's process must have some method to support streams.

-To modify the mode of an Expansion Region, right-click on it and select the 'Properties | Special Action' option, then select the 'Advanced' tab and click on the drop-down arrow in the 'mode' field...
+To modify the mode of an Expansion Region, right-click on it and select the 'Properties | Special Action' option, then select the 'Advanced' tab and click on the drop-down arrow in the 'mode' field..

-The OMG UML specification (UML Superstructure Specification, v2.1.1, p.367) states:
+The OMG Unified Modeling Language specification, (v2.5.1, pp.480-481) states:

-An expansion region is a structured activity region that executes multiple times corresponding to elements of an input collection.
+An ExpansionRegion is a StructuredActivityNode that executes its contained elements multiple times corresponding to elements of an input collection.